YALSA Award for Excellence in Nonfiction for Young Adults

 Charge

-To annually select the best nonfiction title published for young adults between January 1 and December 31 of the current year, available in English in the United States and, if desired, to also select honor titles.
+To annually select the best nonfiction title published for young adults between Nov.
+1 and Oct.
+31 of the current year, available in English in the United States and, if desired, to also select honor titles.
 The short list of finalists will be announced during the first week of December, with the winning title announced at the following ALA Midwinter Meeting.
 The winners and honor authors will be recognized at an ALA or YALSA Conference.

 Committee Members

 All members are required to attend all Award Committee meetings held during the selection process.
 In the event a member is unable to complete her/his term, the President of YALSA shall appoint a replacement from among qualified YALSA members.
-At least the first two rounds of the awards process will consist of members appointed by the YALSA President before members are elected to the committee.

 Committee Calendar